notesbytom/notesbytom/windows/registerdns_failures.md

 # Windows Dynamic DNS Registration Fails

+## Related Issue - Azure Information Protection Conditional Access

+I believe that the Azure Information Protection Conditional-Access machine registration / access token was being partially reset on every reboot of these impacted systems due to the behavior mimicking a computer name-change / domain-join operation.

 ## Test Commands with Error Messages

 Command-prompt and PowerShell test commands with associated error messages and comments.